 Engage, attend, be strategically involved (where appropriate), report on CEOS achievements, and present at key meetings.

-2014-2016: CEOS desires to increase and improve the connections between CEOS and its stakeholders during deliverable development.
+2015-2017: CEOS desires to increase and improve the connections between CEOS and its stakeholders during deliverable development.
 CEOS leadership and the national delegations of CEOS Agencies will expand links with stakeholders to inform ministers of CEOS Earth observation products and coordination efforts and to enlist appropriate G20/G8 support for enhanced Earth observation coordination.
 CEOS should highlight CEOS achievements in global change monitoring and the significance of long-term satellite observation capabilities in statements at key high-level meetings.

-Key 2014 meetings identified for CEOS liaison include the GEO-XI Plenary and the UN Framework Convention on Climate Change 20th Council of the Parties (COP-20, November 2014).
+Key 2015 meetings identified for CEOS liaison include the GEO Ministerial Summit, the UN Framework Convention on Climate Change 21st Conference of the Parties (COP-21, November 2015), and the 3rd World Conference on Disaster Risk Reduction (WCDRR, March 2015).

-Key 2015 meetings will be identified as they are announced.
+Key 2016 meetings will be identified as they are announced, and the CEOS SEC will develop strategic plans to ensure CEOS is positioned to participate as appropriate.

 Maintain and annually update CEOS online services such as the CEOS website and Missions, Instruments and Measurements (MIM) database.